Trinity Classical School: Academics

-The Classical Core is the fundamental TCS academic offering consisting of language arts, history, science, math, music, and classical Languages.
+The Classical Core is the fundamental TCS academic offering consisting of language arts, history, science, math, music, and Latin.
 These subjects are integrated and each subject is approached differently to correlate with the stage in the classical trivium that it is being taught (i.e., grammar, logic, or rhetoric).

 A senior thesis is a requirement for graduation.
-Every TCS 12th grade student researches, writes, revises, and submits a thesis that combines aspects of a classic text, Biblical truth, and modern-day relevance.
+Every 12th grade student researches, writes, revises, and submits a thesis that combines aspects of a classic text, Biblical truth, and modern-day relevance.
 Each student present and defends his or her thesis in front of a panel of judges.

 Student life

 Co-curricular activities

-In the Primer, Grammar, and Logic years (Grades PK through 8th) students participate in a range of activities to supplement and reinforce their on-campus and at-home studies.
+In the Primer, Grammar, and Logic years (Grades PreK through 8th) students participate in a range of activities to supplement and reinforce their on-campus and at-home studies.
 These activities include field trips, book parties, history and science presentations, and theater performances.

 At the Logic and Rhetoric grade levels (Grades 5 through 12) students may choose to participate in the annual Poetry Slam, Music Night, and Noctua Poetica (an annual compilation of student poetry).

 For all Rhetoric School students (Grades 9 through 12), the schools sponsors the Trinity Ball, an annual formal dinner and dance.

 House system

 In 2013, TCS adopted a House System whereby each student in seventh grade and up is randomly placed into a House.
 Students are placed into one of four houses: Maxwell, Kepler, Pascal, and Carver.
-Each house is named after a notable scientist who held strong Christian beliefs.
-Each house has its own projects, crest, necktie colors, Latin motto, service projects, and traditions.
+Each house is named after a notable Christian scientist.
+Each house has its own crest, necktie colors, Latin motto, and traditions.
+Each house sponsors a school event or activity, including Pascal's Music Night, Kepler's Hoedown, Carver's Poetry Slam and Edible Book Festival, and Maxwell's student newspaper.
 Houses compete each year for the House Cup.